dmorse/pscf/doc/sphinx/script.rst

 Array Parameter Formats
 -----------------------

-For array parameters, the input script expects the elements of the array to appear in the input script in a specific format.
+For array parameters,the elements of the array are expected to appear in the input script in a specific format.
 Generally, arrays that contain a polymer or solvent molecular species index are input with the required information about each molecule on a separate line, while values associated with different monomer types or with different blocks within a molecule are listed sequentially on a single line.
-The expected format for each array parameter in specified by a code in the 'Format' column of the table.
-The meaning of each code is described below:
+The expected format for each array parameter in specified by a code in the 'Format' column of each table of parameters.
+The meaning of each array format code is specified below:

   =======  ==================================================
   Format   Meaning